 Get ready for some studying even before college begins.
-Most colleges and universities require admission exams with your application, such as the SAT Reasoning Test, the SAT Subject Tests, the American College Testing (ACT) Readiness Assessment, Graduate Record Examinations (GRE), Graduate Management Admission Test (GMAT) and the General Education Development Test.
+Most colleges and universities require admission exams with your application, such as the SAT Reasoning Test, the SAT Subject Tests, the American College Testing, or ACT, Readiness Assessment, Graduate Record Examinations or GRE, Graduate Management Admission Test or GMAT, and the General Education Development Test.

-The Defense Activity for Non-Traditional Education Support, or DANTES, can help you prepare for enrollment and cover the cost of some academic tests.
-DANTES also offers college prep resources that can help you prepare for these admission exams, sharpen study skills, and identify your interests and aptitudes in choosing an area of study or career path.
-Visit DANTES to learn more or to contact a counselor.
+The Defense Activity for Non-Traditional Education Support, or DANTES, can help you prepare for registration and cover the cost of some academic tests.
+DANTES also offers college prep resources that can help you prepare for these admission exams, sharpen study skills and identify your interests and aptitudes in choosing an area of study or career path.
+Visit DANTES to learn more or to contact an education counselor.

-Step four: Convert your military experience to college credit
+Step 4: Convert your military experience to college credit

 The tests you endured in combat can count just as much as quizzes in a classroom.
 The Joint Services Transcript converts your military experience into civilian college credit, providing documented evidence to colleges and universities of professional military education, training and occupation experiences.
 The Joint Services Transcript is a collaborative transcript program that replaces previous transcript programs, making it easier for colleges to read and recommend credits.

-As a service member, you have several options that can help fund your schooling — so that you can concentrate on studying, not paying the bills.
-The education consultants at Military OneSource can help you identify grants and other kinds of assistance for which you are eligible.
+As a service member, you have several options that can help fund your schooling — so that you can concentrate on studying rather than paying the bills.
+Contact your installation’s education center for assistance with your college financial plan.
+Department of Defense education counselors can help you identify grants and other kinds of assistance for which you are eligible.
 Here is a sampling of programs and loans available:

 - Military tuition assistance — provided by each service branch, offering up to $4,500 of assistance per fiscal year